 Treatment is recommended as early as possible for patients with suspected or confirmed influenza who are hospitalised, have severe influenza, progressive illness or are at higher risk of severe outcomes.

 - Persons at higher risk for influenza complications include those ≥65 years, all ages with chronic respiratory disease, immunosuppression, women who are pregnant or postpartum and residents of nursing homes or chronic care facilities

 - Treatment should start immediately, rather than wait for the results of a virology test

 Seek specialist advice as appropriate, especially for patients with severe or deteriorating influenza.

-TAMIFLU® is recommended as the first-line antiviral treatment.
-Standard adult treatment courses are:
+TAMIFLU is recommended as the first-line antiviral treatment.
+Standard adult treatment course is:

 - Moderate to severe renal impairment

 TAMIFLU is approved for prophylaxis of influenza in adults and children aged 1 year and older.
 RELENZA is approved for prophylaxis of influenza in adults and children aged 5 years and older.